-- Dan is described in the Bible as the northernmost city of the Kingdom of Israel
+- Dan is described in the Bible as the northernmost city of the Kingdom of Israel.

 - Be’er Sheva is described in the Bible as the southernmost city settled by the Israelites.
 Avraham, Yitzchak and Yaakov all spent time in Be’er Sheva (see map Journey of the Forefathers – Key Places).

 - The Nile River is Egypt’s primary source of water.
-At the beginning of the Israelite’s slavery in Egypt, Pharaoh commanded that all baby boys be thrown into the Nile (Exodus 1:22), and baby Moshe was placed in the Nile (Exodus 2:3) and drawn from the Nile (Exodus 2:5) when he could no longer be hidden from the Egyptians.
-The first two plagues the God brought upon the Egyptians also began in the Nile (Exodus 7:14-24, Exodus 7:26-8:11).
+At the beginning of the Israelite’s slavery in Egypt, Pharaoh commanded that all baby boys be thrown into the Nile (Exodus 1:22), and baby Moses was placed in the Nile (Exodus 2:3) and drawn from the Nile (Exodus 2:5) when he could no longer be hidden from the Egyptians.
+The first two plagues that God brought upon the Egyptians also began in the Nile (Exodus 7:14-24, Exodus 7:26-8:11).

 - The Euphrates River is the longest river of Western Asia, and is one of the two defining rivers of Mesopotamia.
 According to the Bible, the Euphrates was one of four rivers whose source was a river flowing from the Garden of Eden (Genesis 2:14).